shfitz/DM1143-Ideation-and-Prototyping-FA17/constant_input_choices.md

 ####Discovery Log

-*   Each week’s discovery log is due at least 1 hour BEFORE the beginning of class.
+*   Each week’s discovery log is due at least 1 hour BEFORE the beginning of class on Tuesday.
 However, I suggest that you don't wait until the last minute.
 I would suggest posting as you discover.
 *   Discovery logs can NOT be submitted after each due date.
 *   If you didn’t discover anything new, post literally that you did not discover anything new this week.

 What’s new and different in your life in the following categories?
-Why does it appeal to you or not? **Post on your process website on a daily or weekly basis.**
+Why does it appeal to you or not? **Post on your process website on a weekly basis.**

 *   _Entertainment_ (Movies, Sports, Theater, Music, Museums, Zoos, Theme Parts, etc.)
 *   _Media_ (Newspapers, Magazines, Books, TV, Radio, Internet, etc.)